williamrhayes/RDCDatabase/README.md

 ---------------------------------------------------------------
 *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***
-Step 1: Drafting a Database Design (Formally Database Schema)
+Step 1: Drafting a Database Design
 *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***

 For this project, I am heavily referencing Malcom Hamer's book